COVID-19 pandemic in Japan: Phase 2: Mitigation

 Second, the new policies allowed general medical facilities in areas of a rapid COVID-19 outbreak to accept patients suspected of infection.
-Before this, patients could only get tested at specialized clinics after making an appointment with consultation centers to prevent the transmission of the disease.
-Government officials revised the previous policy after acknowledging that such specialized institutions would be overwhelmed during a large cluster.
+Before this, patients could only get tested at specialised clinics after making an appointment with consultation centers to prevent the transmission of the disease.
+Government officials revised the previous policy after acknowledging that such specialised institutions would be overwhelmed during a large cluster.

 Third, the policy asked those with any cold symptoms to take time off from work and avoid leaving their homes.
 Government officials urged companies to let employees work from home and commute at off-peak hours.
 The Japanese government also made an official request to local governments and businesses to cancel large-scale events.

 On 27 February 2020, Abe requested the closure of all schools from 2 March 2020 to the end of spring vacations, which usually conclude in early April.
-The next day, the Japanese government announced plans to create a fund to help companies subsidize workers who need to take days off to look after their children while schools are closed.
+The next day, the Japanese government announced plans to create a fund to help companies subsidise workers who need to take days off to look after their children while schools are closed.

 On 27 February 2020, the Japanese government also announced plans to expand the national health insurance system so that it covers COVID-19 tests.

 On 9 March 2020, the Ministry of Health reconvened the Expert Meeting after the two weeks "critical moment."
-The panel of medical experts concluded that Japan was currently not on track to experience a large-scale cluster, but stated that there was a two-week time lag in analyzing COVID-19 trends and that the country would continue to see more infections.
+The panel of medical experts concluded that Japan was currently not on track to experience a large-scale cluster, but stated that there was a two-week time lag in analysing COVID-19 trends and that the country would continue to see more infections.
 Consequently, the participants asked the government to remain vigilant in quickly identifying and containing smaller clusters.
 With more COVID-19 outbreaks around the world, the panel also proposed that new infections from abroad could initiate a "second wave" of the disease in Japan.

 On 9 March 2020, the Health Ministry published a disease forecast for each prefecture and instructed local governments to prepare their hospitals to accommodate their patient estimates.
 It predicted that the virus peak in each prefecture would occur three months after the first reported case of local transmission.
 The Ministry estimated that at the peak Tokyo would see 45,400 outpatients and 20,500 inpatients per day, of whom 700 would be in severe condition.
 For Hokkaido, the figure was 18,300 outpatients and 10,200 inpatients daily, of whom about 340 would be severe.